Galvarinus chilensis: Etymology

 Galvarinus chilensis is the type species of the genus Galvarinus, a name that is derived from the famous Mapuche warrior Galvarino, who fought against the Spanish in the 16th century.
-The specific name refers to the type locality, Chile.
+The specific name, chilensis, refers to the type locality, Chile.

 Description

-Galvarinus chilensis is a medium sized snake, maximum length is 41 cm, with a pointed head which is not clearly defined from the neck.
-It has vertical pupils in its eyes and the snout is rounded.
-The back is rufous-grey or brownish with a pale grey stripe down the spine with black margins.
-The head is grey brown with three bands radiating from the eye.
+Galvarinus chilensis is a medium-sized snake, maximum total length (tail included) is 41 cm, with a pointed head which is not clearly defined from the neck.
+It has a vertical pupil in its eye, and the snout is rounded.
+The back is rufous-grey or brownish, with a pale grey stripe with black margins down the spine.
+The head is grey brown with three dark streaks radiating from the eye.
 The underside is grey with black edges.

-Distribution and habitat
+Geographic distribution and habitat

 Galvarinus chilensis is mostly found in Chile, where its range extends from the Atacama Desert south to Chiloé Island; it also occurs in the Argentine provinces of Neuquén, Chubut, and Río Negro.
-This species occurs from sea level to 2800 m in deserts, Mediterranean and Temperate scrub, forests, Puna grassland and temperate forests.
+This species occurs from sea level to 2800 m in deserts, Mediterranean and temperate scrub, forests, puna grassland and temperate forests.

 Biology

 Galvarinus chilensis is an ovoviviparous snake.
-It feeds mostly on frogs and lizards.
-This a back-fanged venomous species which has a proteolytic-hemolytic venom.
+It preys predominately upon frogs and lizards.
+It is a rear-fanged (opisthoglyphous) venomous species which has a proteolytic-hemolytic venom.